seanthegeek/seanthegeek.github.io/_posts/2024-08-25-x86-assembly-code-basics-for-reverse-engineers.md

 ### Loop example

-A loop that add 1 to the control variable while it is less than 5
+A loop that adds `1` to the control variable while it is less than `5`.

 ```text
 Start: